colouring-cities/colouring-indonesia-new/docs/setup-dev-environment.md

 When setting up the VirtualBox VM, consider the size of the database you intend to load for use with the application.
 Consult the [:house: Loading the building data](#house-loading-the-building-data) section of this guide and decide whether you will be using a full city database or will load test data from OSM.

-For "Colouring London", we have found that the size of the database means that a VM with access to 50GB of storage is appropriate.
+For "Colouring Indonesia", we have found that the size of the database means that a VM with access to 50GB of storage is appropriate.
 If you are using the OSM test data, the default storage settings in VirtualBox should suffice.

 ##### In either case, you should set the memory to at least `2048` MB.